saiguptha2003/python-concepts-and-projects/README.md

 <h3>code shortcuts in python</h3>

-to convert a string which is a list like
+<h4>1.Code to convert String list into list to convert a string which is a list </h4>

 ```python
 s="['1','2','3','4','5']"
 ```